Rupository/prePression/README.md

 Rupsha:
 - Label dataset
-- Implement the algorithm basedonn research
+- Implement the algorithm based on above research
 - Implement embeddings based on what was learnt from Prabhpreet's analysis